Aline Fruhauf: Career

-In the later part of her career she was honored with solo exhibitions at The Smithsonian in 1966, and The Corcoran Gallery of Art in 1977.
+In the latter part of her career, she was honored with solo exhibitions at The Smithsonian in 1966, and The Corcoran Gallery of Art in 1977.

 Personal life

-Aline Fruhauf was born in 1907 in New York City.
-In 1934 Aline married Erwin P. Vollmer and they later had two daughters.
-She died aged 71 on May 27, 1978 in Bethesda, Maryland.
+Fruhauf was born in 1907 in New York City.
+In 1934, Aline married Erwin P. Vollmer and they subsequently had two daughters.
+Fruhauf died aged 71 on May 27, 1978, in Bethesda, Maryland.

 Published work

-After Aline's death in 1978, a collection of her caricatures and journal entries were compiled into a memoir titled "Making Faces: Memoirs of a Caricaturist" published in 1987.
-Most of the journal entries are from the earlier part of her career, but the book contains caricatures from her entire career and art from other artists that Fruhauf worked with.
+After Fruhauf's death in 1978, a collection of her caricatures and journal entries were compiled into a memoir titled Making Faces: Memoirs of a Caricaturist, published in 1987.
+Most of the journal entries are from the earlier part of her career, but the book contains caricatures from her entire career and art from other artists with whom Fruhauf worked.

 Papers

-Photographs of Aline's work and friends, sketches, letters, clippings, typescripts and exhibition materials are stored in the Archives of American Art research collection (62 items on 5 partial reels of microfilm) known as "The Aline Fruhauf Papers".
+Photographs of Fruhauf's work and friends, sketches, letters, clippings, typescripts and exhibition materials are stored in the Archives of American Art research collection (62 items on five partial reels of microfilm) known as "The Aline Fruhauf Papers".